uswds/uswds-site/pages/documentation/getting-started/settings.md

 category: How to use USWDS
 lead: USWDS settings variables tell the design system how to build.
 subnav:
-- text: General
+- text: General settings
-  href: '#general'
+  href: '#general-settings'
-- text: Color
+- text: Color settings
-  href: '#color'
+  href: '#color-settings'
-- text: Components
+- text: Component settings
-  href: '#components'
+  href: '#component-settings'
-- text: Spacing
+- text: Spacing settings
-  href: '#spacing'
+  href: '#spacing-settings'
-- text: Typography
+- text: Typography settings
-  href: '#typography'
+  href: '#typography-settings'
-- text: Utilities
+- text: Utilities settings
-  href: '#utilities'
+  href: '#utilities-settings'
 ---

-A good way to get started with custom settings is to copy the `dist/src/stylesheets/theme` directory out of the USWDS package and into your project files.
-Then use the `@import` directive in Sass to import these settings **before importing the main USWDS Sass** with `@import uswds`.
-You can use the `styles.scss` file in the `dist/src/stylesheets/theme` directory as a starting point:
+A good way to get started with USWDS settings is to copy the `dist/src/stylesheets/theme` directory out of the `uswds` package and into the same directory where you keep your project Sass files.
+Then use the `@import` directive in Sass to import these settings **before importing the main USWDS Sass**.
+You can use the `styles.scss` example file in the `dist/src/stylesheets/theme` directory as a starting point for your own Sass entry point:

 ```scss
 // -------------------------------------